 While shopping at Home Depot, I spotted 1” x 4” x 3 1/4 ft. pine bed slats that were just $1.87 each and the idea popped into my head to make a DIY Wood Box that I could use for a table centerpiece in any season.

-Not only was this an inexpensive project, it was an easy one.
+Not only was this an inexpensive project, but it was also an easy one.
 I started the project on a Saturday evening and was enjoying the stained, polyurethaned, and decorated table box centerpiece by Sunday afternoon.

 By changing out the décor of the wooden centerpiece box, I’ll be able to enjoy this as a table centerpiece in any season.

 For fall décor, I filled the wood centerpiece box with flameless candles, small pumpkins, faux Bittersweet, and Sweet Gum balls.

 I pick up Sweet Gum balls used in the wooden box centerpiece while I’m walking my dog.
 You can see how I used them to make a winter wreath here.